bit-broker/website/content/en/docs/coordinator/user.md

 You cannot update the user's email address, which was specified when they were created.
 Email addresses are system-wide unique identifiers.
 If you need to update an email address, your only option is to create a new user with that address.
 {{% /alert %}}

-The validation rules for updated user information, is the same as that for [creating new users](#creating-a-new-user).
+The validation rules for updated user information, are the same as that for [creating new users](#creating-a-new-user).

 ## List of Existing Users